 If your physician won’t give you written documentation, finding a new doctor who will is easy.
 Just sign up with Heally.
 We’ll connect you with a registered Michigan physician, so you can book a consultation and move forward with your application process.

 Currently, only medical doctors (MDs) and doctors of osteopathic medicine and surgery (DOs) licensed to practice in Michigan can sign a certification for medical cannabis.
 This certification is necessary to qualify you to get a medical marijuana card in Michigan.
 The doctor you consult with must have a registered account with the Michigan Department of Licensing and Regulatory Affairs (LARA).

 At the appointment, you’ll undergo a brief physical examination, go over your medical history, and answer questions.
 It is also an excellent time to ask any questions that you may have about medical cannabis.
 Then, the physician will determine if you qualify for a medical marijuana card in Michigan.
-If so, they’ll provide you with written documentation.
+If so, they’ll provide you with written documentation or the necessary steps to complete the state registration.

 3. Submit Your Application

-For a Michigan medical card, you need to submit a completed application form, a Physician Certification Form, and the application fee.
+For a Michigan medical card, you need to submit a completed application form, a Physician Certification Form with the doctor’s name and license number, and the application fee.
 It’s easy to apply once you have all your documents in order.

 During this last step of the process, you’ll submit an online or paper application to join the Michigan Medical Marijuana Program.
 If you apply online, you’ll create an account with the Michigan Department of Licensing and Regulatory Affairs (LARA).

 The application fee is $40.
 If you’re enrolled in Medicaid or are receiving government benefits, the application fee is reduced to $25.

 These days, LARA offers same-day registration, enabling you to temporarily use an approval email in place of a valid ID card.
 This process allows you to get your medication the same day you register.

 With your approval email or ID card in hand, all that’s left to do is visit a dispensary to get your cannabis products.
 That’s all you need to know on how to get a medical card in Michigan.